0n4li/collab-ai/README.md

 _Please Note_: I have relied on Claude 3.5 Sonnet for evaluating certain transcripts above.
 However, expert opinion is welcome.

-_Further Note_: There are examples where models correctly arrived at the answer, however, their methodology was incorrect.
+_Further Note_: There are examples where models correctly arrived at the answer initially, however, their methodology was incorrect.
 Also, for some questions, the models return different answers during different runs.

 #### Sample Run Command for MMLU PRO